CompletelyUnbelievable/ThemesForBetterDiscord/README.md

 # Destiny 2 Themes by xNightWulf
-Destiny 2 Titan Theme v1.2
+Destiny 2 Titan Theme v1.3

 Changelog

+v1.3: Added a opaque white background behind messages to make them easier to read.
+Changed the color of the new messages bar that appears at the top of the page.
+Changed the color of the background when a BD setting is selected.

 v1.2: Implemented an auto-update system.